 Evofem’s lead product candidate, Amphora®, is a Multipurpose Vaginal pH Regulator (MVP-R) designed to regulate vaginal pH to within the normal range of 3.5 to 4.5.
 This maintains an acidic environment which is inhospitable to sperm as well as certain viral and bacterial pathogens associated with sexually transmitted infections, but is integral to the survival of healthy bacteria in the vagina.

 On December 17, 2018, Evofem reported positive top-line results of AMPOWER, a Phase 3 clinical trial of Amphora for prevention of pregnancy.
-The top-line data demonstrate 86.0% efficacy with typical use, which met the primary endpoint of this study, and 98.7% efficacy when Amphora was correctly used as directed.
+The top-line data met the pre-specified primary endpoint of this trial, and no serious treatment-related adverse events were reported.
 The Company expects:

 - To re-submit the Amphora New Drug Application (NDA) in Q2 2019;